Charles J. Vopicka: Early life

 He was born as Karel Boromejský Josef Vopička on 3 November 1857 at Dolní Hbity house 2, Příbram, Bohemia, Austrian Empire and baptized Catholic the next day.
 He was one of fourteen children.
 His father was a farmer and the mayor of their community.

-By 1880, he had emigrated to live in Racine and Milwaukee, Wisconsin before moving to Chicago in 1881.
+By 1880, he had emigrated to live in Racine and Milwaukee, Wisconsin, before moving to Chicago in 1881.

 Career

 He worked with his wife's brother Otto Kubin in the real estate and banking business until 1888.
 In the early 1900s, he became the President and Manager of Atlas Brewing Company of Chicago.
 He ran for Congress on the Democratic ticket in 1904 for the fifth district of Illinois but did not win.

 On September 11, 1913, President Woodrow Wilson appointed Vopicka as United States Envoy Extraordinary and Minister Plenipotentiary to Romania, Serbia and Bulgaria.
 The outbreak of the Great War made his job all the more difficult.

 Added to the delicate situation which was created by the daily snapping of diplomatic threads, there was imposed upon him the extra hazardous task of acting as Chairman of the International Commission in Serbia, where he was also representing the German and Austro-Hungarian interests.
 He was representing British interests in Bulgaria and German and Turkish interests in Romania.
 Representing nine nations in Bucharest, during the German occupation of that city, his life for four years was one of extraordinary activity and private and public strain.
 Acting for Germany and Turkey he handed their ultimatum to Romania.
-Likewise to him fell the task of persuading several hundred thousand Russians to remain in the trenches to fight the Central Powers to the bitter end.
+Likewise, to him, the task of persuading several hundred thousand Russians to remain in the trenches to fight the Central Powers fell to a bitter end.
 After the termination of hostilities and the consequent resumption of international amenities, Minister Vopicka conducted parleys for the various powers and has notably assisted in the task of building order out of chaos and destruction.
 In the spring of 1920, he resigned.

 In 1917, Vopicka traveled to Berlin, after remaining in Bucharest after the removal of the Romanian Government to Jassy (whose withdrawal was requested by the German Government).
 Germany later withdrew the charges and Vopicka returned to Bucharest.

 Later career

 After his diplomatic career ended in 1920, he returned to Chicago where he was a member of the Board of Education from 1927 to 1930.
 A friend of Queen Marie of Romania, he was instrumental in bringing the Queen to Chicago when she visited the United States in 1926.
-He also served as chairman of the board of the Atlas Brewing Company until his death in 1935.
+He also served as chairman of the board of the Atlas Brewing Company until he died in 1935.